 Big picture, the first thing you want to know is overall numbers.
 Determine how many people in total are visiting your website and social media pages.
 Then, figure out your overall reach or how many eyeballs are viewing your brand messaging.

 More is usually better, but keep in mind that quantity does not equal quality.
 To move the needle from one to the other, your content must be engaging enough to make your audience stick.

-So, next, you want to dig into which pages and which content assets on those pages are outperforming.
-To get a clear picture of exactly how your audience interacts with your site, you should frequently review bounce rate and time spent on site.
+So, next, you want to dig into which pages and content assets on those pages are outperforming.
+To get a clear picture of exactly how your audience interacts with your site, you should frequently review the bounce rate and time spent on the site.

-The lower the bounce rate percentage the better.
+The lower the bounce rate percentage, the better.
 Higher bounce rates indicate that people are coming to your site and then bouncing out really fast because they’re not getting what they want.
-Longer time spent on site is good because it means people are engaging with your content.
+The longer time spent on the site is good because it means people are engaging with your content.

 You can also use the free starter trial with a company like Hotjar that delivers audience heat maps.

 You can see, in real-time, what users are clicking on.
 Hotjar collates this data to provide a website map that outlines where most people on your site tend to go.

 You have the data now, and that’s great, but don’t be remiss to forget the human element of content marketing.

 Really, this will only take a few minutes, and it will likely prove invaluable.
 Grab a cup of coffee or tea.
 Block your calendar and take a brief time out to read through and honestly evaluate your content.

 While reading, ask yourself these questions: How am I currently speaking to my audience on my website, in my emails, and through social media?
 Am I talking about myself and my company?
 And am I talking about my products, my webinars, and my awards?
 Am I using language or acronyms that only people who work at my organization use?